kossakovsky/n8n-installer/README.md

 - **Supabase Analytics Startup Failure:** If the `supabase-analytics` component fails to start after changing your Postgres password, you might need to reset its data. **Warning: This will delete your Supabase database data.
 Proceed with extreme caution and ensure you have backups if needed.** The technical step involves deleting the `supabase/docker/volumes/db/data` folder.
 - **Supabase Service Unavailable:** Ensure your Postgres database password does not contain special characters like "@".
 Other special characters might also cause issues.
 If services like n8n report they cannot connect to Supabase, and other diagnostics seem fine, this is a common cause.

+### AppFlowy Issues

+- **AppFlowy Service Startup:** AppFlowy requires all dependent services (PostgreSQL, Redis, MinIO, GoTrue) to be healthy before starting.
+If AppFlowy fails to start, check the logs of its dependencies first.
+- **Database Connection:** Ensure the AppFlowy PostgreSQL service is running and accessible.
+The pgvector extension is automatically available in the official pgvector/pgvector image.
+- **File Upload Issues:** MinIO must be properly configured and accessible for file uploads to work in AppFlowy.

+### Affine Issues

+- **Migration Service:** Affine requires a one-time migration to set up the database schema.
+If Affine fails to start, ensure the migration service completed successfully.
+- **Redis Connection:** Affine requires Redis for session management.
+Ensure the Affine Redis service is running and accessible.
+- **GraphQL API:** The Affine GraphQL API should be accessible at `https://affine.yourdomain.com/graphql` once the service is running.

 ### General Issues

 - **VPN Conflicts:** Using a VPN might interfere with downloading Docker images.
 If you encounter issues pulling images, try temporarily disabling your VPN.